Yena-Park/TIL/JAVA/Sheridan/JAVA1/MAR21.md

   System.out.println("Area is "+area);
 }
 ```
-Create a method to print table as below for the number given in parameter of the mothod.
+Create a method to print table as below for the number given in parameter of the method.
 Make sure you use FOR LOOP to print below table.
 Let us assume that number in parameter is 5.
 Then print 5 * 1 = 5   5 * 2 = 10 ...
 5 * 10 = 50
 -----------------------------------------------------------------------------------------------------------------------------
 ```java
 public static void main(String[] args) {